-This is a named option in the Statistics M.S.
+This is a named option, professional program in the Statistics M.S.

 Graduate School Admissions

 Graduate admissions is a two-step process between academic degree programs and the Graduate School.
 Applicants must meet requirements of both the program(s) and the Graduate School.
 Once you have researched the graduate program(s) you are interested in, apply online.